yschroe/chessalyzer.js/README.md

     -   Exports a new Heatmap object with heatmap presets for the built-in Tile and Piece tracker.
     -   Changed the data structure of the move data passed into the analyzers.
     -   Ported code base to TypeScript.
     -   (Since I have no idea if someone actually uses the library, I won't write a migration guide.
-If you need help, just leave me an issue)
+If you need help, just leave me an issue.)